eclipse-archived/ceylon-lang.org/README.md

     gem install bundler
     # or sudo gem install bundler on Mac OS X if you don't use RVM
     bundle install

+Note that if someone updates Awestruct or any dependent gem via the `Gemfile` dependency management, you need to rerun `bundle install`.

 ## Serve the site locally